 For many analytes, laboratories can establish their own reference intervals to be used for their own local patient populations; however, for analytes where national or international guidelines are used for interpretation, accuracy with reference methods is critically important; for example, hemoglobin A1c, cholesterol and related lipids, creatinine, neonatal bilirubin, testosterone, and 25-OH vitamin D.

 Some methods in use, even some FDA-cleared methods, have clinically significant biases that are not detected with traditional PT materials, because assessment is based only on peer group comparisons.

 Learn why our members and customers believe it is important to incorporate accuracy-based testing into your quality process.

-- Gary Horowitz, MD, FCAP, Chair of the CAP’s Accuracy-Based Programs Committee, explains why it is important to incorporate accuracy-based testing into your quality process.
+- Gary Horowitz, MD, FCAP, former Chair of the CAP’s Accuracy-Based Programs Committee, explains why it is important to incorporate accuracy-based testing into your quality process.

 - The CAP’s Accuracy-Based Programs do what proficiency tests can’t: verify the accuracy of test results against a gold standard.
 Proficiency testing provides a check on procedural methodology and results reliability as compared with peer laboratories.
 “While it is reassuring to know you match your peers, sometimes an entire peer group could be getting inaccurate results,” Dr. Horowitz says.
 Read the full article